 - a.
 Observe for blood, inflammation, swelling, cerumen, foreign bodies, or purulent secretion in the auditory canal. - b.
 Identify the normal anatomy of the eardrum, including the pars tensa with its cone of light and the handle and short process of the malleus. - c.
 Identify abnormal coloring, bulging/retraction, perforation, scattered light reflex, or presence of fluid or air-fluid level. - 27.
 Inspect nose and nasal cavities (use large otoscope speculum). - a.
 Inspect color of nasal mucosa and note any secretions. - b.
 Inspect the septum for deviation, perforation, or lesions. - c.
-Inspect the inferior and middle turbinates, note any discharge. - 28.
-Inspect, palpate and test shoulder ROM and related muscles posteriorly.
+Inspect the inferior and middle turbinates, note any discharge.

+28. Inspect, palpate and test shoulder ROM

+Observe the shoulder and shoulder girdle anteriorly and inspect the scapulae and related muscles posteriorly.
 Note any swelling, deformity, or muscle atrophy or fasciculations.
 Palpate and identify the bony landmarks of the shoulder including acromion process, acromioclavicular joint, scapula and clavicle.
 Note any pain, swelling, or deformity.